AMIT-BANIK/StickRunGame/README.md

 🧱**Encapsulation –** Each class like Player, Obstacle, Coin, and GamePanel has its own logic and data, making the game components modular and easy to maintain.

+🧑‍💻 Environment Setup

 🧬**Inheritance –** Shape-related classes like Circle, Rectangle, Square, and Coin inherit from a common Shape class, allowing shared functionality like position and area calculation.

 🔁 **Polymorphism –** The game uses polymorphism to handle different shape types through a common interface (Selectable, Drawable, etc.), enabling flexible rendering and interaction logic without knowing the exact object type.

 🧊 **Abstraction –** The game structure separates user input, game logic, and graphics rendering, making the codebase cleaner and easier to extend.

+# 🧑‍💻 Environment Setup

+🚀 **What You Need**

+Java JDK 8 or higher
+Java-compatible IDE (e.g., IntelliJ IDEA)

+🧪 **Setup Instructions**

+Clone the repository:

+Open the project in your preferred IDE

+Compile and run the Game class located in the mainGame package

+Start playing and help the stickman overcome obstacles and collect coins!